ayushcodes1729/hackhazards25/README.md

 List improvements, extensions, or follow-up features:

 - 📈 No touch navigation on the app so that a visually-impaired people can navigate with just there voices.
-- 🛡️ Security enhancements
-- 🌐 Localization / broader accessibility

 ---